 The Agony and the Ecstasy - 1965

-Released October 7, 1965 - 20th Century Fox & Dino De Laurentiis Cinematografica Studios
+20th Century Fox & Dino De Laurentiis Cinematografica Studios, Italy

 Hiding from the Pope

 After wrecking the Apostles mural, the Pope's officers hot on his trail, Michelangelo hides out at a marble quarry among a gang of workmen, swinging a hammer, carving out the gigantic slabs of marble that are used to build homes, palaces, and of course, statues.
-Forced to flee again, Michelangelo has a Hollywood epiphany while atop a mountain, and comes up with an idea for the ceiling of the Sistine Chapel that is both artistically satisfying and sure to get him off the Pope's hate list.
+Forced to flee again, Michelangelo has a Hollywood epiphany**** while atop a mountain, and now has an idea for the ceiling of the Sistine Chapel that is both artistically satisfying and sure to get him off the Pope's hate list.
 But first he has to turn himself in.